 Free & Thrift Stores

-Foster the sharing economy on your campus by establishing a permanent space for reuse.
+Foster the reuse economy on your campus by establishing a permanent space for exchanging used materials.
 We will first help you to decide whether a free store or thrift store would better suit the demographics of your campus.
 Then we jump into all of the logistical components, including: finding a permanent space, layout of your store, financing and budgeting for a reuse space, roles and responsibilities of staff and volunteers, and advertizing your store to the campus community.

 Our current rate of plastic production and disposal could result in more plastic than fish by volume in the world’s oceans by 2050!
 These sessions will walk you through how to conduct an audit of all of the single-use disposable plastics present on your campus and create an action plan to incentivize reusables and eliminate plastic bags, bottles, microbeads and more!

 Conducting a Waste Audit

 Arbitrary expiration dates and unrealistic cosmetic expectations lead to a ton of still-edible food being thrown away!
 Even before composting your food scraps and other organics, there are a variety of ways to divert food waste from landfills.
 Facilitated in partnership with Food Recovery Network, these sessions guide you through the food recovery hierarchy, from establishing a team to recover foodstuffs from campus dining halls, to holding interactive activities around food waste awareness.

 Move on down the food recovery hierarchy to divert any food waste that is generated on campus to be composted for landscaping, gardening, or agricultural application.
 Whether you are building a passive garden pile on campus, or hauling to an industrial composting facility, we’ll review best practices for collecting organics, educating for quality control, maintaining a safe and healthy compost system, and incorporating finished compost back into campus operations.